yukoba/nd4j/getstarted.md

 			sudo cp libopenblas.so liblapack.so.3
 			sudo cp libopenblas.so libblas.so.3

+We added this so that [Spark](http://deeplearning4j.org/spark) would work with OpenBlas.

 ### <a id="windows"> Windows </a>

 Windows users may need to install [Visual Studio Community 2013 or later](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), which is free.
 You will need to add its path to your PATH environment variable manually.
 The path will look something like this: `C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin`